Home > How to Tips

 3. Check the permissions of the external hard drive

-If the format of the external hard drive is macOS-compatible but you still can't add folders to the external hard drive on your Mac, you need to consider the permission settings of the drive.
+If the format of the external hard drive is macOS-compatible but you still can't add files and folders to the external hard drive on your Mac, you need to consider the permission settings of the drive.
 Maybe, this external drive is read-only on the account you are currently logged into.

 Here's how to check: